 A few tragedies, patiently carved out

-On the chests of supine kings
+On the chests of kings, are displayed

-Are offered to me
+Are offered me

-Without regret or tears.
+Without tears or regret.

-In a single row:
+In a single rank arrayed:

 And my quivering flesh: